Pinderr1/Pinged/docs/FIRESTORE_SCHEMA.md

 - `pushToken` (string)
 - `online` (boolean)
 - `lastOnline` (timestamp) – last presence update time
-- `matchedUsers` (array of string) – ids of users this account is matched with
 - `blockedUsers` (array of string) – ids of users this account has blocked
 - `blockedBy` (array of string) – ids of users who have blocked this account
 - `badges` (array of string) – earned badge IDs